TREEcg/specification/specs/0-introduction.md

 A <code>tree:Node</code> is a dereferenceable resource of <code>tree:Relation</code>s and a subset of (<code>⊆</code>) members of the collection.
 In a <code>tree:Node</code>, both the set of <code>tree:Relation</code>s as the subset of members MAY be empty.
 The same member MAY be contained in multiple nodes.

-Note: When dereferncing the same <code>tree:Node</code> the second resources MUST contain at least all relations present in the first resource.
-This means that fragments cannot change their identifier, their location in the tree.
-When a dynamic identifier is wanted (e.g. pointing to the latest resource), the server SHOULD answer with 302 Found, pointing to the concrete resource.
-All clients should only interpret relations starting from the resulting URL, after potential redirects.

 A <code>tree:Relation</code> is a function denoting a conditional link to another <code>tree:Node</code>.

 Note: The condition of multiple <code>tree:Relation</code>s to the same <code>tree:Node</code> MUST be combined with a logical AND.